kessotolo/ConversationalCommerce/frontend/docs/ONBOARDING.md

 ### Analytics, Fulfillment, and Alerting (2024-06)
 - Analytics logging is now structured (JSON), fulfillment is event-driven, and alerting is actionable and ready for real integration.
 - See backend/README.md and MONITORING.md for details.

+## Type Safety and Async/Await Standards

+- **No `any` types**: The use of `any` is strictly prohibited.
+Use explicit interfaces, types, or `unknown` with type guards for dynamic data.
+All module boundaries must use explicit interfaces.
+Use generics with constraints for flexible APIs.
+For record types, use `Record<string, unknown>` instead of `{[key: string]: any}`.
+- **All asynchronous code must use async/await**: Do not use callbacks or mix sync and async logic in the same function.
+- **Error handling is required for all async flows**: Use try/catch around all await calls that can throw.
+- **All async functions must be fully typed**: Never use `any` in async function signatures or return types.
+- **Async flows must be documented and tested**: All async logic must have corresponding tests and inline comments for complex flows.